kkmmin09/kkmmin09.github.com/about/index.md

 ## Introduction
 * It's a blog that shares my daily life
 * Daily routine
-* Disqus integration
+* a variety of everyday lives
-* Syntax highlighting
+* daily life with friends
 * Optional post image
 * Social icons
 * Page for sharing projects